abonilla1/playBlackJack/README.md

 ### Planned upgrades

 The game was originally intended to include functionality for splitting a hand and insurance betting.
 These will instead be added in future upgrades.
-There will also be an increase in conditional rendering for greater ease of game play and more rendering features.
+There will also be an increase in conditional rendering and more bonus features.

 * Add points tracker to player and dealer fields
 * Add music during game play